-They say that children should be taught “how to think and not what to think”.
+They say that children should be taught “how to think, not what to think”.
 The creativity of a child instead of being killed should be given a space to be explored.
 The logical fallacies which are an area of critical thinking need to be encouraged to be developed.
 Subjects like arts which include Psychology, Journalism, Archaeology, Tourism and Travel and such other discipline social sciences aren’t given much importance in a country like India.
 There is a hierarchy of subjects just like the hierarchy of caste.

 This way the country keeps losing its talented brains and these brains contribute to other countries development when it could have been the other way.
-They not only regulate their economies but also add to their societal cultures and bring back there influence to their native place on returning.
+They not only regulate their economies but also add to their societal cultures and bring back their influence to their native place on returning.
 This is why India is becoming more of an influenced country.
 This was the psychological perspective of the education system that makes one migrate.
-We already know that economic factor here contributes majorly.
+We already know that the economic factor here contributes majorly.

 Migrants invest heavily in education in order to travel and settle in their destination country.
 The not-so-rich class takes advantage of the scholarships, but the ones who don’t go through them invest huge amounts of money.
 Those with weaker financial standing borrow money and incur debt.
 There is a complex interplay between education and migration.
 There is also a gender bias in education.
 Even though women might be allowed to be educated, they won’t be allowed to migrate in order to earn over long distances or even short distances because they ! aren’t considered capable enough as compared to men to contribute to the economy efficiently.

 In fact, in rural areas, investing in a woman’s education is not considered at all because it’s assumed that they can’t bring in profitable gains and their employment involves a lot of exploitation.
 Thus, women’s movement is restricted irrespective of whether they are educated or not.
 It is important to establish educational equality, more incentives and scholarships, and job opportunities at the place.